 SCOPE: Talent opens the trachea and inserts a metal tube into the trachea

-MED: Talent connects the tube to a ventilator and capnograph
+MED: Talent connects the tube to a ventilator and capnograph.
+It is already connected.

 Surgical Procedure: Catheter Insertion

 Inject 0.04 milliliters of 0.5% lidocaine subcutaneously under the inguinal area of the left leg.
 [1] After 2 minutes, make an incision and bluntly dissect the connective tissue until the femoral artery and vein are exposed.
 [2]